"Your first 1,000 photographs are your worst." -Henri Cartier-Bresson

 With every new generation, there are unique characteristics that are different from the past and adjustment is needed.
 For example, babyboomers significantly differ from millennials in the workplace.

 Babyboomers give their all and work hard for a company in exchange for long-term investment.
 On the other hand, millennials know that most things, including jobs, are temporary and they only dedicate a part of themselves to hard work; they want to find a job that goes in line with their training and do something purposeful.
-Have you ever dreamed of becoming a wildlife photographer?
-Or maybe you're a huge sports fan and would love a job as a sports photographer?

 For the above-mentioned reasons, it's been said that millennials prefer to invent jobs than actually fill a position at a reputable company.